-In this section, we first present the two main methods generally used to reconstruct daily and seasonal ET which will be tested in this study.
-The details of the complete dataset used for the test is then described.
-In order to apply the reconstruction algorithm for clear sky days only, the method to pick these days in the continuous dataset is presented.
-Finally, the methods selected to compute the denominator of both evaporative fraction (i.e. available energy) and stress factor (i.e. potential evapotranspiration) are presented and their relative advantages or drawbacks for operational applications are analyzed.
+In this section, we present the background theory for the two methods tested in this study: the evaporative fraction (EF) method and the stress factor (SF) method.
+Both methods are classically used to reconstruct daily and seasonal ET from an instantaneous estimate.
+The rationale for the estimation of the scaling factor for the evaporative fraction (i.e. available energy) and the stress factor (i.e. potential evapotranspiration) are also described and their relative advantages or drawbacks for operational applications are analyzed.